core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'method', specifying an authentication method supported by the Server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Method Type" registry defined in {{Section 9.3 of I-D.ietf-lake-edhoc}}.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication method.

-* 'csuite', specifying an EDHOC ciphersuite supported by the Server.
+* 'csuite', specifying an EDHOC cipher suite supported by the Server.
 This parameter MUST specify a single value, which is taken from the 'Value' column of the "EDHOC Cipher Suites" registry defined in {{Section 9.2 of I-D.ietf-lake-edhoc}}.
-This parameter MAY occur multiple times, with each occurrence specifying a different ciphersuite.
+This parameter MAY occur multiple times, with each occurrence specifying a different cipher suite.

 * 'cred_t', specifying a type of authentication credential supported by the Server.
 This parameter MAY occur multiple times, with each occurrence specifying a different authentication credential type.
 Possible values are: "x509", for X.509 certificate {{RFC5280}}; "c509", for C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}; "cwt" for CWT {{RFC8392}}; "ccs" for CWT Claims Set (CCS) {{RFC8392}}.